 Cognizant of this reality, CITE sees to it that together with their sons, the parents also undergo an education program.
 They attend the various values-education activities designed for them at CITE once every two months.
 As the students earn their diplomas after three years in school, the parents earn their own diplomas as well.

 When the participants are accepted into the program, their parents are made to understand that they are responsible for their children.
 In order to discourage the attitude of dependency, they are asked to give their own counterpart.
 Thus, through a symbolic offering, parents regularly give whatever they can afford.
 Some give monetary donations, others give in kind.
 Still, others offer their services for the upkeep and maintenance of the center.

 H. COMMUNITY INVOLVEMENT

-Aside from its ITP program, CITE offers short term skills upgrading courses to out-of-school youth within the community.
+Aside from its DIET program, CITE offers short term skills upgrading courses to out-of-school youth within the community.
 The training helps them become a productive member of the society.
 Moreover, CITE’s strong industry linkage is consistently strengthened by offering the expertise of its faculty through the Faculty Lending Program.